Think-on-Graph 3.0: Efficient and Adaptive LLM Reasoning on Heterogeneous Graphs via Multi-Agent Dual-Evolving Context Retrieval: Introduction

 \section{Introduction}

 The rapid advancement of both commercial~\citep{openai2025gpt-5, anthropic2025claude-4, comanici2025gemini-2.5} and open-source Large Language Models (LLMs)~\citep{yang2025qwen-3, meta2025llama-4, liu2024deepseek-v3, zeng2025glm-4.5, gan2023ziya2} has significantly enhanced the accessibility of generative AI capabilities for both end-users and developers.
-Notably, open-source models play a crucial role in enabling AI applications in offline environments.
-However, current LLMs still face notable limitations, including issues with factual hallucinations and inadequate performance in complex reasoning tasks.
 Retrieval-augmented generation (RAG)~\citep{gao2023rag_survey} has become a popular method for grounding Large Language Models (LLMs) with external knowledge, addressing issues like knowledge cutoff and hallucination.
-While traditional RAG systems rely on vector similarity to retrieve relevant text chunks, they often struggle with complex reasoning tasks that require integrating information across multiple documents or understanding structural relationships between entities.
-To address the above limitations, recent advancements have explored using Knowledge Graphs (KGs) or extracted Graph using LLMs to represent and retrieve structured information.
 ToG~\citep{sun2023tog, ma2024tog2} pioneered an iterative hybrid RAG framework that tightly couples text and KGs retrieval, though their approach relies on pre-existing structured KGs such as Freebase and Wikidata.
 On the other hand, methods like GraphRAG~\citep{edge2024local} and LightRAG \citep{guo2024lightrag} address this issue by constructing a graph directly from the input documents.
 They create an entity-based graph to enhance information retrieval and summarization.
 However, as shown in Figure~\ref{fig:motivation}, the quality of the generated graph is highly dependent on the LLM's ability to accurately extract entities and relationships, which can be a bottleneck for lightweight models like Qwen2.5-7B$\sim$72B~\citep{qwen2.5}, which is broadly deployed in private and offline environments.
 Moreover, these methods often separate the handling of local and global questions.

 To overcome these limitations, we introduce \textbf{Think-on-Graph 3.0} (ToG-3), a new RAG framework that integrates the strengths of both paradigms.
 Our core contribution lies in the introduction of a novel Chunk-Triplets-Community heterogeneous graph architecture and a novel MACER (Multi-Agent Context Evolution and Retrieval) mechanism, which pioneeringly incorporates a dual-evolution mechanism of \textbf{Evolving Query} and \textbf{Evolving Sub-Graph} for precise evidence retrieval.
 Figure~\ref{fig:ToG3.0_overview} illustrates the key distinctions between ToG-3 and classical RAG paradigms such as NaiveRAG and GraphRAG.
 ToG-3 introduces a novel dual-evolution mechanism—comprising Evolving Query and Evolving Subgraph—that dynamically refines both the query representation and the graph structure in an iterative manner.
 This approach addresses a critical limitation of prior RAG methods, which typically construct a static graph index in a single pass without adapting to the actual query.
 The framework is particularly suited for resource-constrained and on-premises deployment scenarios, where lightweight open-source LLMs (e.g., Llama or Qwen) are often employed as the backbone of the RAG system.